brechtvdv/gtfs-connectionstations/README.md

 # GTFS connection stops

--- Work in progress --

 This project maps stops from different feeds to one ID, together they form a `connection_stop`.
 This way, [Linked Connections](http://linkedconnections.org) can be calculated that enable interoperability between different operators.

 The result will be a CSV file with the original `stop_id` and new `connection_stop_id` fields.
-(gtfs2connections)[https://github.com/brechtvdv/gtfs2connections] uses this file to map stops of different transit operators to one "parent" stop.
+[gtfs2connections](https://github.com/brechtvdv/gtfs2connections) uses this file to map stops of different transit operators to one "parent" stop.

 Note: this is just a quick solution to avoid GTFS footpaths for my thesis.